stowball/hucssley-hireup-demo-vue/rethinking-css.md

 If we combine that with removing the need to juggle specificity, reducing the requirement to name things, having a consistent approach to styling every possible context and forcing a mobile-first mentality, a developer's cognitive overhead and barrier to entry would be massively reduced.

-## Introducing Hucssley
+## Introducing Hucssley – Hireup's CSS Library

-A CSS framework which provides atomic utility classes for rapidly building consistent and performant user interfaces.
+Hucssley is a CSS framework which provides atomic utility classes for rapidly building consistent and performant user interfaces.
+Using it should hopefully address all of the pain points and support the goals previously discussed.

-It has:
+It is very different to traditional frameworks like Bootstrap or Semantic UI, as it contains zero pre-built UI components, instead providing you with the atomic building blocks necessary for **you** to create any UI component.

-* A sensible, optional reset
+Hucssley has a few goals:

-* Single responsibility classes for all major properties, which are:
+1. To be incredibly easy to learn and use, by providing a system of atomic classes that mostly map 1:1 with existing CSS properties.
-  * Available for all breakpoints
+2. To allow anyone of any skill to rapidly build for the web without unknowingly causing CSS bloat or fighting against some of CSS's core, but sometimes difficult to understand principals.
-  * Available for all UI states
+3. To provide the tools required to build UI for any breakpoint, user interaction or UI state.
-  * Available for all user interactions
+4. To be completely platform agnostic and portable between front-end stacks, with Sass being the only dependency.
-* The ability to configure and customise existing classes, and to create new ones
+5. To be highly flexible to your needs, with the ability to easily customize existing classes and create new ones.

-* No opinion about how your app should look
+For more information, please [read the docs](/hucssley-docs.md).